Sindhi language: Independent Pakistan and India (1947–)

 The Partition of India in 1947 resulted in most Sindhi speakers ending up in the new state of Pakistan, commencing a push to establish a strong sub-national linguistic identity for Sindhi.
 This manifested in resistance to the imposition of Urdu and eventually Sindhi nationalism in the 1980s.

 The language and literary style of contemporary Sindhi writings in Pakistan and India were noticeably diverging by the late 20th century; authors from the former country were borrowing extensively from Urdu, while those from the latter were highly influenced by Hindi.

 Geographical distribution

 Sindhi is the official language of the Pakistani province of Sindh and one of the scheduled languages of India, where it does not have any state-level status.
-Prior to the inception of Pakistan, Sindhi was the national language of Sindh.
+Before the inception of Pakistan, Sindhi was the national language of Sindh.

 Sindhi is additionally spoken by many members of the Sindhi diaspora, particularly in Malaysia, Oman, Singapore, UAE, USA and UK.

 Pakistan

+Sindhi as a first, second, and third largest mother tongue by district in Pakistan.

 In Pakistan, Sindhi is the first language of 34.40 million people, or % of the country's population as of the 2023 census.
 33.46 million of these are found in Sindh, where they account for % of the total population of the province.
 There are 0.55 million speakers in the province of Balochistan, especially in the Kacchi Plain.